Xunius/gplot/docs/index.rst

 Introduction
 ############

-*Gplot* is a thin wrapper of `matplotlib`, `basemap` and `cartopy` for quick and easy creations of geographical plots.
+*Gplot* is a (thin) wrapper around `matplotlib`, `basemap` and `cartopy` for quick and easy creations of geographical plots.
-It is designed to make publish-ready quality figure with as few lines as possible, while leaving the possibility to fine-tune various aspects of the plots.
+It is designed to create publish-ready figures with as few lines as possible, while preserving the possibility to fine-tune various aspects of the plots.